 Snow cookies!
 These are my celebrating winter cookies!
-My I being-snowed-in cookies!
+My I :heart: being-snowed-in cookies!
 My who-needs-warm-weather cookies!
 My– Oh, I am so making that up.

 These are my farewell-to-snow cookies!